-In order to evaluate the implementation of Board policies and to measure their effectiveness, the Board may rely on the school staff, students, and community to provide evidence of the effects of the policies or evidence of a failure to implement a policy as written [23] it has adopted.
-Information and comments may be submitted to the Superintendent, the Board or the Policy Committee.
-[24]
+In order to evaluate the implementation of Board policies and to measure their effectiveness, the Board may rely on the school staff, students, and community to provide evidence of the effects of the policies or evidence of a failure to implement a policy as written.
+Information and comments may be submitted to the Superintendent, the Board, or the Policy Committee.